Walter Montillo: International career

 He played for Argentina U20 in the 2003 FIFA World Youth Championship in United Arab Emirates.
 He played in most of the team's games.
 Recently, he was called by Alejandro Sabella to play the second match of the mini-tournament "Superclássico das Américas" against Brazil, where only players who were playing in South America could be called, wearing the number 7.
 Although the loss by 2–0, Montillo was very praised by the Argentinean media.
 He was called again to represent Argentina in the friendly match against Sweden on 6 February 2013, but he remained on the bench the 90 minutes.

 He made his first full appearance for the national team against Venezuela in a World Cup qualification match on 22 March 2013.
 His acting in this game was praised by coach of Santos, Montillo's club, Muricy Ramalho.
 According to Ramalho, the Argentinian "was very well.
 He is improving step by step."
 On 7 June 2013 against Colombia he was one of the starting eleven, substituting the injured Lionel Messi.

+Personal life

+His eldest son, Valentín, is a Chilean-born footballer from the Escuela de Fútbol Madrid Oeste Boadilla (E.F.M.O.
+Boadilla).